VRanjitha/Creations/README.md

 # whizzKid

-Much interested towards making PREDICTIONS.
+I'm much interested in making PREDICTIONS.
 This interest got me here..

 # PURPOSE
 >The main aim is to allow the computers learn automatically without human intervention and adjust actions accordingly.